Medicines for Axial Spondyloarthritis

 Think of your treatment plan as a dynamic thing.
 It can – and should – change – based on your response to treatment and how it is working for you.

-One of the treatments used for AxSpA spectrum conditions is medicine.
-There are different kinds of drugs used, and what works for 1 person may not be effective for another.
+Medicines can be used to treat AxSpa spectrum conditions.
+There are different kinds of medicines used, and what works for 1 person may not be effective for another.
 The U.S. Food and Drug Administration (FDA) has approved drugs for ankylosing spondylitis (AS), also called r-AxSpA.
 There are also a few drugs approved for nr-AxSpA.
 In many cases, people with other health conditions use medicine for those disorders to also relieve some AxSpA spectrum symptoms.2